ianxxiao/reinforcement_learning_project/README.md

 - **Environment**: a bike station object that will provide feedback such as the number of bikes and reward / penalty
 - **Training**: interactions between the agent and environment for the agent to learn what the goal is and how to achieve it the best
 - **Episode**: number of independent training session (the environment is reset, but agent keeps the learning from one episode to another); each episode has 24 hour inter-dependent instances with bike stock info based on the environment setup and agent actions
-- **Session**: each session has multiple episodes with both environment and agent reset; the goal is to benchmark agent performances based on the number of episodes (e.g. will more training episode leads to high success ratio?)
+- **Session**: each session has multiple episodes with both environment and agent reset; the goal is to benchmark agent performances based on the number of episodes (e.g. will more training episode leads to high success ratio?
+When should we stop the training?)
 - **Q-Table**: a matrix the agent use to decide future action based on state-action-reward tuples; the agent develop this Q-Table from each training episode based on environment feedback

 **Setup**